 With that in mind, I found a cute and very functional toddler sleeping bag that will get the job done (and possibly better – this thing looks AMAZING!)

 With adjustable sizes from 4’5″ to 5’6″ this is a good investment if you plan to camp with your toddler a ton, but don’t want to have to buy another new sleeping bag every two years!

-Attaches to your sleeping pad via a half pad sleeve!
-(Warning: This does mean that you will need a sleeping pad as there is no material where it sleeve goes over the pad.
+It attaches to your sleeping pad via a half pad sleeve!
+(Warning: This does mean that you will need a sleeping pad as there is no material where its sleeve goes over the pad.
 This does save on weight though!)